fabkrum/web-performance-resources/README.md

 A Node.js command line tool that crawls a domain and compiles a report with lighthouse performance data for every page.

 * [Yellow Lab Tools](https://yellowlab.tools)
-Online test to help speeding up heavy web pages: Frontend Quality, WebPerf, JS Profiling – :rocket:
+Online test to help speeding up heavy web pages: Frontend Quality, WebPerf, JS Profiling – 🚀

 * [WebPageTest](http://www.webpagetest.org/)
 Make synthetic measurements from all over the world.
 Make performance audits of any website.
 This tool is very powerful and gives you a lot of insights.
-I use it a lot to make a website comparison video. – :rocket:
+I use it a lot to make a website comparison video. – 🚀

 * [Waterfaller: generate tasks for developers that boost page speed](https://waterfaller.dev/) Waterfaller uses Google PageSpeed Insights to generate an actionable list of tasks to improve your Core Web Vitals metrics.
-It might be a good compliment to Lighthouse audit tips!
+It might be a good compliment to Lighthouse audit tips! – 🚀

 * [WebPageTest comparison URL generator](https://wpt-compare.app/)
 Compare multiple webpagetest results which each other.
 Nice tool to see filmstrips site by site.